openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

-To ensure that a compromised StatefulSet pod can’t impersonate other pods from the same StatefulSet, or any other pods attached ot the same headless service (if this goal is achievable for the application, i.e. if the pods treat the intra-StatefulSet communication as untrusted and can plausibly protect against a rogue StatefulSet member):
+To ensure that a compromised StatefulSet pod can’t impersonate other pods from the same StatefulSet, or any other pods attached to the same headless service (if this goal is achievable for the application, i.e. if the pods treat the intra-StatefulSet communication as untrusted and can plausibly protect against a rogue StatefulSet member):